Italian ironclad Regina Maria Pia: Later career

 For the rest of her long career, Regina Maria Pia served in a variety of roles, both in the main fleet and in Italy's colonial empire.
 In the immediate aftermath of the war, the Italian naval budget was drastically reduced; so significant were the cuts that the fleet had great difficulty in mobilizing its ironclad squadron to attack the port of Civitavecchia in September 1870, as part of the wars of Italian unification.
 Instead, the ships were laid up and the sailors conscripted to man them were sent home.
 Some time after 1866, the ship was rebuilt as a central battery ship, with most of her guns located in a central, armored casemate.
 Two other guns were placed in the bow as chase guns, with a third mounted as a stern chaser.
 At this time, her armament was also revised, to two 220 mm guns in the bow and nine 8 in guns, four on each broadside and the last in the stern.

-She was part of the international fleet that assembled at Tessaloniki during the Salonika Incident in May 1876 in response to the murder of the French and German consuls in the city.
+By October 1871, Regina Maria Pia had been stationed in La Spezia, along with her sisters Castelfidardo and San Martino, Affondatore, and the new ironclad Roma.
+Regina Maria Pia was part of the international fleet that assembled at Tessaloniki during the Salonika Incident in May 1876 in response to the murder of the French and German consuls in the city.
 Regina Maria Pia took part in the launching ceremony for the ironclad Italia on 29 September 1880; also present were the Italian ironclad Principe Amedeo and King Umberto I aboard his yacht, and the British ironclads HMS Monarch (Captain George Tryon) and Thunderer of the Mediterranean Fleet.

 Between 1888 and 1890, the ship had her barque rig replaced with military masts.
 By this time, she had been rearmed with eight 6 in guns in the casemate and several smaller guns for close-range defense against torpedo boats.
 These included five 4.7 in guns, four 57 mm guns, and eight 37 mm Hotchkiss revolver cannon.
 She also received three torpedo tubes.
 In 1895, Regina Maria Pia was assigned as the harbor guard ship in La Spezia.
 The ship was stricken from the naval register in 1904 and subsequently broken up for scrap.